autonity/docs.autonity.org/reference/api/aut/index.md

 ## totalSupply

-Returns the amount of Newton stake token issued.
+Returns the amount of Newton stake token issued (ERC-20).

-You can return the total supply for an ERC20 token contract using the `aut token` command group, which is for interacting with ERC-20 token contracts.
+You can return the total supply for an ERC-20 token contract using the `aut token` command group, which is for interacting with ERC-20 token contracts.
 For example, of a Liquid Newton account.

 ::: {.callout-note title="What is the difference between the total and circulating supply of Newton?" collapse="true"}